A Mental Model For Success. Tim Ferriss & The Flywheel.

 When you first start something (say a blog), unless you have a large audience drawn in from elsewhere (consequence further down the flywheel), your blog will receive little to no attention.
 Irrespective of the quality.

 You are one person forcing the motion of your initial cog.
-All of your energy goes into moving this one cog, which ultimately causes little effect.
+All of your energy goes into moving this one cog.
 It would take years of moving this cog before you’ve created enough energy to see results.

 You have put something out into the world.
 Every node it touches has some square variable effect, but little is going to allow it to spread quickly.